manishmadugula/Notes/Code/java.md

 - Static nested classes do not have access to other members of the enclosing class.

 ### Static and non Static initialization blocks
 - The non-static block gets called every time an instance of the class is constructed.
 The static block only gets called once, when the class itself is initialized, no matter how many objects of that type you create.
+- ### Both static and non-static initializer runs before the constructor runs.
-Used for initialization not for declaration.
+- ### Used for initialization not for declaration.
   ```java
   public class Test {
       public static final StaticClass timevarman;